There is a range of financial assistance schemes offered by the Government to support you in different ways.

 Youth Disability Supplement

 If you’re under 21 years old and on a Disability Support Pension, you may be eligible for extra assistance through the Youth Disability Supplement.
 You may also be eligible to receive the supplement if you're under 22 and get Youth Allowance or ABSTUDY.
-The highest amount you can receive on the Youth Disability Supplement is $129.80 a fortnight.

 You don’t need to apply for Youth Disability Supplement but you’ll need to tell the Department of Human Services if you don’t want to get it.